dmoypal/TraDIS_in_P.limnophila/README.md

 # Essential gene complement of *Planctopirus limnophila* from the bacterial phylum *Planctomycetes*

-In this repository you can find the code used for processing the raw sequence data, and for predicting essential genes using TraDIS in *P. limnophila*, based on Goodall, Emily C A et al. “The Essential Genome of Escherichia coli K-12.” mBio vol. 9,1 e02096-17.
-20 Feb.
-2018, doi:10.1128/mBio.02096-17.
+In this repository you can find the code used for processing the raw sequence data, and for predicting essential genes using TraDIS in *P. limnophila*, based on Goodall, E.C.A. et al. "The Essential Genome of Escherichia coli K-12." mBio 9.1 (2018): e02096-17.

 ## How to use the code
 Make sure all the necessary software and packages are installed.